wongwenhui262/HTX_Test/README.md

 ## Install Dependencies

-To install all the necessary dependencies, use the `requirements.txt` file:
+-To install all the necessary dependencies, use the `requirements.txt` file:

 ---